chrischtel/Ziglet/README.md

 ---

+<a id="license"></a>
-## 📄 License
+## License

 Ziglet is licensed under the [BSD 3-Clause](LICENSE).

 ---

+<a id="acknowledgements"></a>
-## 🙏 Acknowledgements
+## Acknowledgements

 - The Zig programming language and its vibrant community
 - All contributors and early adopters who have supported Ziglet's development

 ---

+<a id="frequently-asked-questions-faq"></a>
 ## Frequently Asked Questions (FAQ)

 **Q: What exactly is Ziglet?**
 A: Ziglet is a minimalist virtual machine that runs a fixed instruction set.
-It is not meant for full OS emulation—instead, it’s designed for executing sandboxed code, such as game scripts or experimental language runtime, within a well-defined, secure environment.
+It is not meant for full OS emulation—instead, it’s designed for executing sandboxed code, such as game scripts or experimental language runtimes, within a well-defined, secure environment.

 **Q: How does Ziglet compare to other VMs, like Lua’s VM?**
 A: Lua’s VM is designed to execute a rich, high-level bytecode supporting dynamic language features.
-In contrast, Ziglet is intentionally minimal, with a very basic instruction set (e.g. arithmetic, memory management, control flow).
-To run Lua on Ziglet, you would compile Lua (or a subset of Lua) into Ziglet’s bytecode, thus having a safe and lightweight backend to execute Lua scripts for game logic or sandboxed code.
+In contrast, Ziglet is intentionally minimal, with a very basic instruction set (e.g., arithmetic, memory management, control flow).
+To run Lua on Ziglet, you would compile Lua (or a subset of Lua) into Ziglet’s bytecode, providing a safe and lightweight backend to execute scripts.

 **Q: How is game scripting supported?**
-A: Game developers can use Lua (or a similar language) for writing game logic.
-A separate compiler/transpiler converts the high-level Lua code into Ziglet’s bytecode.
-This bytecode is then loaded into the VM via our simple API.
-By running scripts in this isolated, minimal environment, the game engine remains secure and robust, while allowing dynamic, on-the-fly script updates.
+A: Game developers can write game logic in Lua (or a similar language).
+A separate compiler/transpiler converts the high-level code into Ziglet’s bytecode.
+This bytecode is then loaded into the VM via our API.
+Running scripts in this isolated environment keeps the game engine secure while allowing dynamic updates.

 **Q: Who builds the Lua compiler?**
 A: While Ziglet defines the bytecode format and provides the VM runtime, the Lua-to-bytecode compiler (or transpiler) is a separate component.
 We provide documentation and reference specifications so that tool developers can target Ziglet.
-This separation allows the game engine and VM to remain small, whilst still supporting powerful, high-level languages.
+This separation keeps the VM lean while still supporting powerful, high-level languages.

 ---

+<a id="future-roadmap"></a>
-## 🤔 Future Roadmap
+## Future Roadmap

 - **JIT Compilation:**
   Boost performance by translating bytecode directly into native machine code on the fly.